-The mentioned challenges can be attributed to the reliance on vision and the ignorance of motion states in path planning.
-To address this, we complement the vision-only terrain estimator with online corrections from motion evaluations.
-We construct a proprioception advisor to not only convey information about the traversability cost of novel terrains but also alert the robot to unexpected disturbances, such as invisible obstacles.
+To address the mentioned challenges of relying solely on vision and ignoring motion states in path planning, we complement the vision-only terrain estimator with online corrections derived from motion evaluations.
+We construct a proprioception advisor to convey information about the traversability cost of novel terrains and alert the robot to unexpected disturbances, such as invisible obstacles.

-By integrating the \textbf{T}errain estimator, \textbf{O}bstacle estimator, and \textbf{P}roprioception advisor, we formulate \textbf{TOP-Nav}: a hierarchical path and motion planning framework designed to navigate a quadruped robot through diverse and challenging terrains proficiently. \textbf{TOP-Nav} maintains four real-time robot-centric costmaps corresponding to: 1) goal approaching; 2) terrain traversibility; 3) obstacle occupancy; and 4) proprioception advice.
-The costmaps are synthesized with dynamically weighted factors to ensure a balanced consideration of safety and efficiency.
-We evaluate \textbf{TOP-Nav} both in simulation and on a physical robot, with a comparative analysis against existing approaches that address subsets of the factors (terrain, obstacle, proprioception).
-In simulation, we construct an environment featuring diverse terrains, including slopes, steps, and random textures, along with various obstacles.
-For real-world experiments, we deploy our approach in diverse off-road navigation scenarios encompassing common field terrains.
-Our main contributions are summarized below:
+By integrating the \textbf{T}errain estimator, \textbf{O}bstacle estimator, and \textbf{P}roprioception advisor, we formulate \textbf{TOP-Nav}: a hierarchical path planning and motion control framework navigating a quadruped robot through diverse and challenging terrains proficiently.
+Within \textbf{TOP-Nav}, we develop a terrain estimator trained from previously collected data to inform the robot of terrain traversability.
+For novel terrains, we compensate proprioceptive history to offer online corrections for the vision-based estimation of unexpected and unknown environmental disturbances.
+We evaluate \textbf{TOP-Nav} both in simulation and on a physical robot, with a comparative analysis against existing legged navigation systems.

-\begin{itemize} \item A comprehensive legged navigation framework Integrating multi-modal observations throughout a task and motion planner; \item A terrain estimator trained from previously collected data to inform the robot of a vision-based terrain traversability; \item Compensating proprioception to offer online corrections for the vision-based estimation of both terrain traversability and obstacles; \item Successful implementation and quantitative validations of the proposed framework in both simulation and hardware.